-The athletic leadership strives to avoid overlaps in vital MWS athletic activities; however, it is important to note that participation in multiple activities (including but not limited to multiple sports), means that the student is likely to have an occasional schedule conflict.
+Athletics leadership strives to avoid overlaps in vital MWS Athletics activities; however, it is important to note that participation in multiple activities (including but not limited to multiple sports), means that the student is likely to have an occasional schedule conflict.

 Students are responsible for knowing their own schedules and their limitations.
 The Athletics Department works hard to communicate important dates and times before the registration period for a sport closes.
 Students should review these important dates before committing to a sport and team.